Paid parental leave

 Australian Government Paid Parental Leave Scheme

-Eligible employees who are the primary carer of a newborn or adopted child get 18 weeks' leave paid at the national minimum wage.
+Eligible employees who are the primary carer of a newborn or adopted child get up to 18 weeks' leave paid at the national minimum wage.

 These payments are made to the employer first, who then pays them to the employee.
 These payments can be paid before, after or at the same time as other entitlements such as annual leave and long service leave.

-Paid parental leave from the Australian Government doesn't affect or replace paid parental leave from an employer – an employee can be paid both.
+Parental leave pay from the Australian Government doesn't change paid parental leave from an employer – an employee can be paid both.

 These payments do not affect or replace unpaid parental leave.